 Are you ready to commit to finishing your book?

-I don’t want you to commit to a book idea.
-Ideas are seductive, but then you get a new one and the idea you’ve been working on becomes much less interesting.
+I don't want you to commit to a book idea.
+Ideas are seductive, but then you get a fresh idea and the idea you've been working on becomes much less interesting.

 You probably have had inspiring moments of writing, when everything feels like it's flowing.
 But I don't want you to commit to a feeling.
 Feelings are fickle.
 They change by the hour.